-About This Clinic
+About This Subspecialty

 At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
 Managing cancer is hard enough, without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
 During your initial visit, your care team will review your medical history, perform a physical exam, schedule any further testing, and discuss the next steps of your care with you and your family.

 To explore FAQs regarding your upcoming appointment, please click here.

 Gestational Trophoblastic Disease (GTD)

 HNPCC/Lynch Syndrome AIS (Cervical Adenocarcinoma in Situ)

 Cancer Fertility Preservation

 Hereditary Cancer and Genetic Counseling

 Job and Legal Counseling